EnzoCalogero/NLTK_Disaster_Response_Pipeline/README.md

 ### Instructions:

-Tese steps allow to rebuild and run the flask application.
+These steps allow to rebuild and run the flask application.

 1. unzip the file ./data/data.7z on the same folder (./data/), it will extract the two files needed to populate the database (disaster_categories.csv and disaster_message.csv).